glatchdesign/Tidy-Head-Tag/readme.txt

 5. Visit the "settings" -> "Tidy Head Tag" to configure your options

 == Changelog ==
+= 1.2.0 =
+* Defined the internationalization functionality.
+* Translated into Japanese.

 = 1.1.0 =
-Updated interface of option settings page.
+* Updated interface of option settings page.

 = 1.0.0 =
-Released.
+* Released.